vramdhanie/national_parks/README.md

 # National Parks

-_Sample project for Front End Web Development course at Thinkful_
+_Starter project for Front End Web Development JavaScript and the DOM module_

 ## Introduction